-Competing with these gradient-free approaches are gradient-based approaches.
-Compared to gradient-free methods, gradient-based approaches are typically more efficient due to the additional information provided by gradients.
-However, these approaches, especially when coupled with continuous optimization methods, might be trapped into local minima before fully exploring the whole design space. \citet{sin2013vega} and \citet{allard2007sofa} have presented fast, (partially) differentiable FEM simulation that exploited modal dynamics to accelerate simulation, at the cost of accuracy.
-Still, these approaches were robust enough to allow interactive simulation of soft characters \cite{barbivc2005real} and control of simulated and real robots \cite{thieffry2018control}.
-More recently, similar finite-element-based simulation techniques were shown to be effective in generating gaits for real-world foam quadrupeds \cite{bern2019trajectory}.
-In each of these works, only control was examined.
-Similar to our work, \citet{lee2018dexterous} demonstrated how PD could be applied to dexterous manipulation using an actuation model based on the human muscular system.
+Competing with these gradient-free approaches are gradient-based approaches, which are typically more efficient due to the additional information provided by gradients. \citet{sin2013vega} and \citet{allard2007sofa} have presented fast, partially differentiable FEM simulation that exploits modal dynamics to accelerate simulation, at the cost of accuracy.
+Still, these approaches are robust enough to allow interactive simulation of soft characters \cite{barbivc2005real} and control of simulated and real robots \cite{thieffry2018control}.
+More recently, similar finite-element-based simulation techniques are shown to be effective in generating gaits for real-world foam quadrupeds \cite{bern2019trajectory}.
+In each of these works, only control is examined.
+Similar to our work, \citet{lee2018dexterous} demonstrate how PD can be applied to dexterous manipulation using an actuation model based on the human muscular system.
 While their framework is flexible and can handle soft-rigid coupling, it can only be applied to quasi-static motions.
 By contrast, our simulator handles fully dynamical systems.
-A competing approach, differentiable MPM, was applied to soft robotics in \citet{spielberg2019learning}, co-designing walkers and arms over closed- and open-loop control and material distributions.
-When compared with MPM, our approach has a more robust integration scheme, but that robustness is achieved at the expense of MPM's simpler contact handling methods.
+A competing approach, differentiable MPM, is applied to soft robotics in \citet{spielberg2019learning}, co-designing soft robots over closed- and open-loop control and material distributions.